-Grütschalp is rail station which connects Mürren and Lauterbrunnen.
+Grütschalp is a rail station that connects Mürren and Lauterbrunnen.
 I think the best thing you can do from Grütschalp is to take a panorama way to Mürren.
-It is a very easy walk/hike to Mürren where you can enjoy the views to the Lauterbrunnen valley and white mountain peaks.
+It is a very easy walk/hike to Mürren where you can enjoy the views of the Lauterbrunnen valley and white mountain peaks.

 Ok, let’s have a look at the map below:

 The hike itself is under 2 hours, under 4 kilometers and you will gain around 700 meters in elevation.
 But from there I really recommend you going to Mürren, you will not regret prolonging this hike.
 From Mürren, you can go down the same way the Mürren hike maps shows, no need to walk to Grütschalp again.

 From Grütschalp to Mürren it is 5 kilometers and then from Mürren to Lauterbrunnen is around 6 kilometers, so the whole hike would be 15 kilometers.
 It’s really nice, especially when you can enjoy that panorama hike/walk.